dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/index.rst

     - Switches should be SNMP enabled.
     - Servers require a manual PXE boot if iDRAC IPs are not configured.
     - PXE NIC ranges should contain IPs that are double the iDRACs present (as NIC and iDRAC MACs may need to be mapped).
-     - LOM architecture is not supported (including cloud enclosures).
+    - LOM architecture is not supported (including cloud enclosures: C6420, C6520, C6620).
 For more information regarding snmpwalk, `click here <snmp.html>`_